Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 2005 Ford Escape Transmission

 This problem is often caused by internal component failures, such as worn seals and gear degradation, most likely due to design or manufacturing defects.
-The fix requires a complete overhaul or replacement of the transmission, which can cost anywhere from $2,000 to $4,000, depending on labor rates and parts prices.
+The fix requires a complete overhaul or replacement of the transmission, which can cost anywhere from $2,000 to $4,000, depending on labour rates and parts prices.

 2006 Ford Escape Transmission